 When I was growing up, my mother made preserves and pickles all summer.
-Usually she made jams out of fruits, but her two exceptions were elderberries and crabapples, which became crystal clear jellies.
+Usually she made jams out of fruits and berries, but her two jellies were made from elderberries and crabapples, which became crystal clear like jewels on the shelf.
 The elderberries grew prolifically along the brook behind our house, and one of our jobs as kids was to retrieve these horribly bitter berries for transformation in the kitchen – either wine (one of mom’s favorites) or jelly.
 Removing the berries from the stems was tedious work, and the juice stained as stubbornly as blackberries.
 But they were gifts from the forest, worth the work, and much appreciated.

 Ask a neighbor